top of page

 When a submarine cable reaches the end of its 25-year lifespan, a cable owner typically hires a subcontractor to salvage and recycle redundant subsea infrastructure.
 These subcontractors should, at a minimum, meet international environmental standards to ensure that any waste is properly recycled or disposed of.

-In fact, many telecommunication companies have entire sustainability departments that are challenged to rely on self-assessment forms completed by their suppliers rather than requiring ISO or other independent audit certifications from them.
-This practice might be considered careless, especially when compared to the more stringent standards observed at the cable installation stage, and that that green marketing campaigns would be strictly limited to the active cable systems.
+In fact, many telecommunications companies have entire sustainability departments that are challenged to rely on self-assessment forms completed by their suppliers rather than requiring ISO or other independent audit certifications from them.
+This practice might be considered careless, especially when compared to the more stringent standards observed at the cable installation stage, and the fact that green marketing campaigns would be strictly limited to the active cable systems.

 Implications for the Industry.